What’s the biggest issue currently facing the district?

 How can Christina best recover from learning loss suffered during the pandemic?
 Do you agree with the recent credit recovery expansion or should other techniques be used?

 Some students have benefited from completely virtual learning.
 Should a virtual option exist for students even after the pandemic?
-If so, what should it look like?

 The district is about to receive an influx of federal funds from the latest stimulus bill.
 How would you vote to spend that money?